 Search engines use special robots (often called spiders or crawlers) to scan the internet.
 Like tireless explorers, they follow links from one page to another, discovering new and updated content 24/7.

-• What this means for you: If your site has a confusing structure, broken links, or important pages with no links pointing to them, the robots will simply never find them.
+What this means for you: If your site has a confusing structure, broken links, or important pages with no links pointing to them, the robots will simply never find them.
 Your job is to create a clear “map” for them using a sitemap.xml file and a logical internal linking structure.
+Crawl budget matters: faster-loading pages allow Google's crawler to index more of your site in the same time window.

 Step 2: Indexing (Filing)